Intimacy and Time: Reflections on Helping a Haiti Orphanage Go Solar

 We played badminton, in spite of being sore and exhausted.
 The three days of build had taken a lot out of everyone, but badminton brought laughter.
 We enjoyed one another, and we needed the break.
 Only a few people can say they have played badminton on cow manure on a mountain top, in Haiti.
 We jumbled up the teams, and decided we were all winners.

 We enjoyed late night talks about conspiracy, politics, and even religion–without conflict.
 The force of Love is stronger than any and all of our differences.
-We all knew our thoughts and purposes were aligned.
 We gained respect for one another.

 I became emotional, the morning of our departure.
 It is such a beautiful place, in contrast with the harsh environment down below, where the people must collide in the streets to make their wages.